Case Closed: The Scarlet Bullet: Reviews

 The variety content website Excite, highlighted the film as positive, marking the development of the character of Shuichi Akai and his relationship with Conan, calling the relationship between the two as "trustful".
 The review also labelled the movie as "flashy" and highlighted the importance of minor characters, expecting that they be expanded in future films about Detective Conan.

 The Yahoo!
-Japan review gave a mixed 3.67 star based on opinions from critics.
+Japan review gave a mixed 3.67 out of 5 stars based on opinions from critics.

 Adaptation

 The Scarlet Bullet will receive Manga Adaptation by Yutaka Abe and Jirō Maruden revealed in Shogakukan's Shonen Sunday S Magazine 2022 March Issue.